cyraxjoe/cherrypy-ask-sdk/README.rst

 Quick Start
 -----------

-Mandatory warning from the upstream ask-sdk for python:
+Mandatory `warning` from the upstream ask-sdk for python.

 .. warning::